How to use TinEye to search for an image

 • Newest: Shows images most recently found by TinEye first.

-• Oldest: Shows the earliest found images first.
+• Oldest: Shows the earliest known instance of images first.

-TinEye has a comparison tool that lets you switch back and forth between a match and the original image to compare them.
+TinEye has a comparison feature that lets you switch back and forth between a match and the original image to compare them.
 This highlights differences between the two images, making changes easier to see.
-Click on the image thumbnail or the “Compare Match” link to activate the comparison feature.
+Click on the image thumbnail to open the comparison view.

 Here are some examples of common uses for TinEye search results: